Preparing for your clinical placement

 National Code of Conduct for Health Care Workers (Queensland)

-- not required to be registered under the Health Practitioner Regulation National Law (including de-registered health practitioners)
+- not required to be registered under the Health Practitioner Regulation National Law Act 2009 (including de-registered health practitioners)

 - registered health practitioners under the Health Practitioner Regulation National Law and who provide health services that are unrelated to their registration.

 The Queensland Code also applies to students meeting the above criteria.

 Please ensure that you are aware of your obligations to review the Queensland Code and supporting documents.

 Providing culturally appropriate health services